Kong/docs.konghq.com/app/_src/gateway/upgrade/dual-cluster.md

 2. Back up data from the current cluster Y by following the [Backup guide](/gateway/{{page.kong_version}}/upgrade/backup-and-restore/).

-3. Evaluate factors that may impact the upgrade, as described in [Upgrade Considerations].
+3. Evaluate factors that may impact the upgrade, as described in [Upgrade considerations](/gateway/{{page.kong_version}}/upgrade/#preparation-upgrade-considerations/).
 You may have to consider customization of both `kong.conf` and {{site.base_gateway}} configuration data.

 4. Evaluate any [breaking changes](/gateway/{{page.kong_version}}/breaking-changes/) that may